vbocan/ipfees/article/IPFLang_CSI_Article.md

 ### 9.1 Summary of Contributions

 The language specification provides declarative syntax readable by legal professionals without programming expertise.
-The static type system supports five input types comprising LIST, MULTILIST, NUMBER, BOOLEAN, and DATE.
-Temporal operators enable date-dependent calculations.
-The modular architecture supports code reuse.
-A complete EBNF grammar enables independent implementations.
-The jurisdiction-agnostic design supports 118 or more patent offices.
+The currency-aware type system prevents cross-currency arithmetic errors at compile time through dimensional typing rules, ensuring that EUR and USD values cannot be accidentally combined without explicit conversion.
+Static verification directives enable completeness checking (ensuring all input combinations produce defined outputs) and monotonicity verification (ensuring fees behave predictably as inputs increase).
+These formal guarantees distinguish IPFLang from ad-hoc calculator implementations.

 The API standards conform to OpenAPI 3.0 with sub-500ms latency.
 JSON schema validation ensures request and response integrity.
 Standard HTTP semantics and authentication enable vendor-independent integration with commercial IP management platforms.

 The validated implementation covers 118 jurisdictions with calculation accuracy independently verified by an IP legal expert against official fee schedules.
+The test suite comprises 266 tests validating type safety, completeness verification, and monotonicity checking.
 Performance measurements show 23.5μs DSL execution and 240-320ms multi-jurisdiction response times.
-The production-ready architecture includes Docker deployment, a comprehensive test suite, and open-source release.

-Cross-domain applicability demonstrates generalizability to tax calculations, customs duties, professional licensing, and financial regulatory fees through common computational patterns including entity-based tiers, progressive pricing, temporal dependencies, multi-component aggregation, and jurisdiction variability.

 ### 9.2 Impact

-For practitioners, IPFLang can eliminate proprietary calculator licensing costs of $500-$2,000 per year per user, reduce billing disputes through standardized calculations with audit trails, enable portfolio analytics via API access, and simplify multi-jurisdiction workflows from hours to minutes.
+For practitioners, IPFLang eliminates proprietary calculator licensing costs, reduces billing disputes through standardized calculations with audit trails, and simplifies multi-jurisdiction workflows from hours to minutes.

-For patent offices, the standard achieves transparency through publicly auditable IPFLang scripts, improves maintenance efficiency taking days versus weeks for fee schedule updates, enables e-filing portal integration with standardized APIs, and reduces support burden through self-service calculation verification.
+For patent offices, the standard achieves transparency through publicly auditable IPFLang scripts, improves maintenance efficiency taking days versus weeks for fee schedule updates, and enables e-filing portal integration with standardized APIs.

-For vendors, the standard reduces development costs by reusing the standard calculation engine, accelerates time-to-market for new jurisdictions from months to days, enables differentiation on user experience and analytics rather than calculation accuracy, and avoids redundant reimplementation of 118 jurisdiction fee structures.
+For vendors, the standard reduces development costs by reusing the standard calculation engine and enables differentiation on user experience rather than calculation accuracy.

 ### 9.3 Limitations and Future Work

-Current limitations include limited production deployments at enterprise scale, a governance model that remains conceptual rather than validated, incomplete formal semantics as the EBNF grammar is provided but operational semantics in TLA+ or Coq are absent, and cross-domain extensions that have been analyzed but not prototyped.

-Future work includes production pilots with law firms and patent offices, formal semantics development enabling mathematical correctness proofs, cross-domain prototypes in 2-3 non-IP domains, LLM-assisted DSL generation from natural language fee schedules, conformance test suite development, and security and privacy analysis.
+Current limitations include limited production deployments at enterprise scale and a governance model that remains conceptual.
+Future work includes production pilots with law firms and patent offices, mechanized proofs of type soundness in Coq or similar proof assistants, cross-domain prototypes for tax and customs applications, and LLM-assisted DSL generation from natural language fee schedules.

 ### 9.4 Final Remarks

-The IP ecosystem faces a choice: perpetuate fragmented, proprietary fee calculation systems, or embrace standardized, interoperable interfaces.
-This paper provides the technical foundation for standardization.
-The precedents are clear: SQL revolutionized databases, HTML enabled the web, and OpenAPI standardized REST APIs.
-These examples demonstrate that well-designed interface standards can transform entire industries.

-IPFLang demonstrates that standardization of regulatory fee calculations is technically feasible, economically viable, and legally defensible.
-The open-source implementation is available.
-The community must now decide whether stakeholders including patent offices, practitioners, vendors, and researchers will collaborate to realize this vision.
-IPFLang is proposed as a standard.
-The question is whether to adopt it.
+IPFLang demonstrates that standardization of regulatory fee calculations is technically feasible, economically viable, and formally grounded.
+The combination of practical DSL design with static correctness guarantees addresses both the software engineering requirement for reliable systems and the legal requirement for auditable, deterministic calculations.
+The open-source implementation is available at github.com/vbocan/ipfees under GPLv3.

 ---